IbrahimHindawi/Knim/README.md

 ## Documentation

-- Unfortunately there are no docs for Kinc yet there are a few for Kinc.
+- Unfortunately there are no docs for Kinc yet there are a few for [Kha](http://kha.tech/).
 - I will attempt to write docs as I work more on binding this library.